-Using data from Johns Hopkins and the CDC, we calculate two statistics:

-- Infection Level The rate of new cases in each state and the U.S. per 100,000 people - Daily New Infection Rate [NIR] Rolling average of an individual day's rate of new infections compared to the previous two weeks

-This report is a continuation of the analysis of the COVID-19 Pandemic without the view of Mitigation Compliance that was the main driver of the COVID Mitigation Monitoring Project.
+Using data from Johns Hopkins and the CDC, we calculate two statistics: - Infection Level The rate of new cases in each state and the U.S. per 100,000 people - Daily New Infection Rate [NIR] Rolling average of an individual day's rate of new infections compared to the previous two weeks This report is a continuation of the analysis of the COVID-19 Pandemic without the view of Mitigation Compliance that was the main driver of the COVID Mitigation Monitoring Project.
 Infection Level in U.S. (14-days New Cases per 100,000 People)

 Based on the sum of new cases over previous 14 days.
 Data indicates most infections last about 14 days.

-The Infection Level has again started to fall this week.
-Read further in this report to see if there is any indication of what might be driving this.
+The Infection Level continues to fall this week.
+The Infection Level is now at the same place that it was in mid-August.
+Too soon to celebrate as the level is still high.

 Source: Health.Com Article "How Long Does Coronavirus Last"

+Return to Table of Contents

+3

-Infection Level in U.S. (14-days New Cases per 100,000 People)
+CMMP Infection Level in U.S. (14-days New Cases per 100,000 People)

 The long-term look at Infection Level shows that we may have peaked at about two-thirds the level of the last surge.
-Infection levels are still very high on the average in the U.S.
+Infection levels are still high on the average in the U.S.